Which are the best handguns for beginners?

 - Initial QA issues – customers reported mold injection marks

-The Sig Sauer P320 stands out among approachable handguns thanks to its ease of shooting, build quality and Sig’s great reputation for firearms—for just slightly more than you’ll pay on average for this category of handgun (~$500).
+The Sig Sauer P320 stands out among approachable handguns thanks to its ease of shooting, tight build, and Sig’s great reputation for firearms—for just slightly more than you’ll pay on average for this category of handgun (~$500).

 The defining feature of the P320 is how well everything is integrated into one tight package – from the rail to the magazine release – which will make it a fantastic sole handgun or a top addition to any collection.

-There have been some reports of injection marks left on some models, which is completely counter Sig’s reputation for quality – but these issues appear to have been ironed out with production tweaks.
+There have been some reports of injection marks left on some models, which is completely counter Sig’s reputation – but these appear to have been ironed out with production tweaks.

 Shooting performance is another strength.
 Sig Sauer is consistently a top choice of firearms experts & professional shooters as being a top performer in this category.